mastering-jaz/mastering-jaz.github.io/pages/definitions.md

 -stands for Job Arranger Manager.

 ### JobNet
-- A flow chart like diagram created using various icons
+- A flow chart like diagram created using various icons.
-- JobNet can also include other JobNets.
+- JobNet can also include other Jobnets which results in a nested Jobnets.
+- Also called as JobNets/Sub-Jobnets.

 ### Icons
 - JAZ specific icons which are used during creation of a JobNet.